daithioc95/MS2/README.md

 - For this project we will include all phase 1 sections and omit phase 2 sections until a later sprint due to resource capacity.

 #### Phase 1
-The frist phase of the website will consist of 5 pages.
+The first phase of the website will consist of 5 pages.
 The map and testimonial sections will be located on the Home page.
 - Home
   - Map
   - Testimonials